pnikitakis/distributed-runtime/README.md

 # distributed-runtime
+Runtime that executes SimpleScript programs in a distrubuted system.
 University project for Distributed Systems (Spring 2018).

 ## Description
 - Stage A: Execute programs written in a custom programming language called SimpleScript.